odoo/owl/docs/playground/samples/tutorials/todo_list/8/readme.md

 logic from the component tree, making it easier to test, reuse, and reason about.
 A plugin does not need to know which component uses it, and a component does not need to know how the plugin works internally.

+## Bonus Exercises

+- Validate the `text` argument in `addTodo` using the `assertType` function from Owl: `assertType(text, t.string)`.
+This ensures the plugin's API is called correctly and helps catch bugs early.